tkarim45/Data-Science/Projects/Hand Sign Detection/readme.md

 We will also use natural language processing techniques to convert the detected signs into text or speech.
 For this, we will use libraries like NLTK and Text-to-Speech (TTS) engines like Google Text-to-Speech.

-# **Technologies Used**
+## Technologies Used ##

 The following technologies will be used in this project:

-Python
+* Python
-TensorFlow
-Keras
+* Support Vector Machine
-OpenCV
+* OpenCV
-NLTK
-Google Text-to-Speech
-Project Goals
+* Project Goals

-# **The goals of this project are as follows:**
+## The goals of this project are as follows: ##

-Develop an AI-based system that can detect sign languages in real-time.
+* Develop an AI-based system that can detect sign languages in real-time.
-Translate the detected signs into text or speech.
+* Translate the detected signs into text or speech.
-Achieve high accuracy in sign detection.
+* Achieve high accuracy in sign detection.
-Provide a user-friendly interface for the system.
+* Provide a user-friendly interface for the system.

-Conclusion
+## Conclusion ##

 The Sign Language Detection Project is an important project that has the potential to help deaf and hard-of-hearing people communicate with the hearing community.
 Our goal is to develop a system that can accurately detect signs in real-time and translate them into text or speech.
 With this system, we hope to bridge the communication gap between deaf and hearing communities.